TessaBakker/guardian/README.txt

 Q: How do you use this with multiple developers?

-A: Create a mail group and use that mail address for USER 1, add as many developers as you like to the group and everyone knows when a USER 1 password request has been sent.
+A: Create a mail group and use that mail address, add as many developers as you like to the group and everyone knows when a USER 1 password request has been sent.
 Also if someone leaves the group you just remove that person from the mail group and your system is still secure from